chirag-shinde/leetcontentagent/README.md

 # LeetCode Solution Blog

 An automated blog that creates detailed explanations for LeetCode problem solutions.
-When you push a Python solution to this repository, a GitHub Action automatically:
+When you push a solution (Python, Java, or Go) to this repository, a GitHub Action automatically:

 1. Analyzes your solution code
 2. Generates a detailed explanation using OpenAI